 Your quest is ended.
-But keep your Adventure Record somewhere safe, for who knows what great deeds yet await you?□ lime Is running out ...
-You are the last of The Kai, only you can save Sommerlund from the wrath of the Darklords test for your skills.
+But keep your Adventure Record somewhere safe, for who knows what great deeds yet await you?□ wrath of the Darklords test for your skills.
 As the adventure unfolds from page to page and from book to book, so your skills and experience develop.
 Items that you find in one adventure can be retained and used in future Lone Wolf books.